Last updated December 03, 2012

 Actual Spending on Tobacco Prevention (FY2013)

-Alabama is receiving $3.0 million in federal funds dedicated to tobacco prevention and control:
+In addition, Arkansas is receiving $2.2 million in federal funds dedicated to tobacco prevention and control:

 $1.1 million from the U.S. Centers for Disease Control and Prevention in a 12-month grant for the period beginning April 2012 (from annual appropriations).

 $264,440 from the Prevention and Public Health Fund in the new health care reform law for the period beginning August 1, 2012.

 $821,149 from the Food and Drug Administration for enforcement of the Family Smoking Prevention and Tobacco Control Act, including the provision regarding tobacco sales to minors.